VainF/Torch-Pruning/README.md

 ### **TODO List:**
 - [ ] A strong baseline pruner with bags of tricks from existing methods.
 - [ ] A benchmark for [Torchvision](https://pytorch.org/vision/stable/models.html) compatibility (**81/85=95.3%**, :heavy_check_mark:) and [timm](https://github.com/huggingface/pytorch-image-models) compatibility.
-- [x] More Detectors (We are working on the pruning of YOLO series such as YOLOv7 , YOLOv8)
 - [ ] Pruning from Scratch / at Initialization.
 - [ ] Language (e.g., [LLaMA](https://github.com/horseee/LLaMA-Pruning):heavy_check_mark:), Speech and Generative Models.
 - [ ] More high-level pruners like [FisherPruner](https://arxiv.org/abs/2108.00708), [GrowingReg](https://arxiv.org/abs/2012.09243), etc.
-- [ ] More standard layers: GroupNorm, InstanceNorm, Shuffle Layers, etc.
 - [ ] More Transformers like Vision Transformers (:heavy_check_mark:), Swin Transformers, PoolFormers.
 - [ ] Block/Layer/Depth Pruning
 - [ ] Pruning benchmarks for CIFAR, ImageNet and COCO.